JosePedroDias/code-submit/README.md

 ## TODO

+* support for strings and arrays as arguments and results
+* C support isn't checking correctness just yet
+* support for other languages: java, go, lisp, clojure?
-* test process inspector and kill faulty processes
+* test process inspector and kill faulty processes (taking too long, using too much memory)
+* create simple page to serve an editor and submit solutions to it